Eight ways HR can improve employee productivity

 Meanwhile, a 2004 study by Cornell University linked warmer office temperatures to fewer errors and higher productivity levels.
 When office temperatures were increased from 68 degrees Fahrenheit to 77 degrees Fahrenheit (20C to 25C), typing errors dropped by 44% and output increased by 150%.

 A steady hum of background chatter is part and parcel of working in most offices.
 But office noise levels – which usually range from between 60 to 65 decibels – can make it hard to concentrate.
-The German Association of Engineers specifies 70 decibels as an acceptable volume for carrying out simple, transactional office-based work, while just 55 decibels is the limit for what they term “mainly intellectual work” that is complex and demands creative thinking and problem solving.
+The German Association of Engineers specifies 70 decibels as an acceptable volume for carrying out simple, transactional office-based work, while just 55 decibels is the limit for what they term “mainly intellectual work” that is complex and demands creative thinking and problem-solving.
+So, if your work environment is naturally noisy, finding ways to lower noise levels, or provide them with quiet spaces for work that requires concentration, can help staff to be more productive.

-Knowing that an employer is open to flexible working is great for employee morale and engagement, and is a sign that your organisation understands that employees have lives outside of work, and that you trust them to manage their time and workloads appropriately.
+Knowing that an employer is open to flexible working is a great way to improve employee morale and engagement, and is a sign that your organisation understands that employees have lives outside of work, and that you trust them to manage their time and workloads appropriately.

 As well as potentially cutting down on time spent commuting, and financial and environmental costs, the ability to work from home (or other locations) also gives employees the opportunity to do the deeper work that they might struggle to complete in a busy office environment.